Alcohol and Substance Abuse Branch (ASAB)

 TeleECHO Substance Use Disorder and Chronic Pain Training

 In response to the COVID-19 pandemic, IHS partnered with the University of New Mexico (UNM) to provide a Substance Use Disorder and Chronic Pain TeleECHO.
 Visit UNM's website to access the recordings.

 Join our Alcohol and Substance Abuse LISTSERV to stay connected.

-The objective of the Alcohol and Substance Abuse Program (ASAP) is to reduce the incidence and prevalence of alcohol and substance abuse among the American Indian and Alaska Native (AI/AN) population to a level at or below the general U.S. population.
-ASAP strives to meet the goal through the implementation of alcohol and substance abuse programs within tribal communities, including emergency, inpatient and outpatient treatment, and rehabilitation services in rural and urban settings.
+The objective of the Alcohol and Substance Abuse Branch (ASAB) is to reduce the incidence and prevalence of alcohol and substance abuse among American Indians and Alaska Natives (AI/AN) to a level at or below the general U.S. population.
+ASAP strives to meet this goal through the implementation of alcohol and substance abuse programs within Tribal communities, including emergency treatment, inpatient and outpatient treatment, and rehabilitation services, in rural and urban settings.

-ASAP nurtures excellence in holistic approaches that promote healthy lifestyles, families, and communities.
-Programs address alcohol and substance abuse by improving access to behavioral health services through telebehavioral health efforts and providing a comprehensive array of preventative, educational and treatment services.
-Currently, more than 50% of mental health programs and 80% of alcohol and substance abuse programs are tribally operated.
+ASAB nurtures excellence in holistic approaches that promote healthy lifestyles, families, and communities.
+Programs address alcohol and substance abuse by improving access to behavioral health services through telebehavioral health methods, and providing a comprehensive array of preventative, educational and treatment services.
+Currently, more than 50 percent of the mental health programs and more than 90 percent of the alcohol and substance abuse programs are Tribally operated.